nekitmm/YOFO/README.md

 Now, the YOFO menu.

 * **YOFO Goto**.
 This is the menu that will allow you to activate presets.
 For now the script has two presets: **RGB** and **Ha**.
-They will have the values that you will set in **YOLO Presets** menu. **IMPORTANT NOTE: Allways move your focusing ring to the hard stop beyond infinity before activating presets.**
+They will have the values that you will set in **YOFO Presets** menu. **IMPORTANT NOTE: Always move your focusing ring to the hard stop beyond infinity before activating presets.**

 * **YOFO Presets**.
 This is the menu that will allow you to save the focusing points that you have found either manually (using **Follow Focus** I described above) or using **YOFO Scan** I will describe below.
 If you open this menu, you will have options to change preset values and then save then into the memory card to persist.
-If you won't save the values, they will only live untill you restart the camera. **Note:** these presets will be saved and loaded for each individual lens, so every time you put a new lens you be able to create new presets.
+If you won't save the values, they will only live until you restart the camera. **Note:** these presets will be saved and loaded for each individual lens, so every time you put a new lens you be able to create new presets.
 And, of course, when you will put on a lens that have presets, they will be loaded back.
 This way you can have presets for all the lens you have and they will be loaded automatically every time you switch.
 Here is how this menu looks like:

 <br/>
 <p align="center">